pingidentity/pf-pcv-sqlstoredprocedure/README.md

 Once the plug-in has been deployed and the PingFederate instance restarted, launch the PingFederate admin console:

 1. Create a new password credential validator instance under: Authentication > Password Credential Validators
-2. Name the instance and select "SQL Stored Procedure Password Credential Validator" as the type
+2. Name the instance and select the appropriate validator from the "type" list
-3. Refer to the inline documentation to configure your REST endpoint details
+3. Refer to the inline documentation to configure the validator

 ### Disclaimer

 This software is open sourced by Ping Identity but not supported commercially as such.
-Any questions/issues should go to the mailing list, the Github issues tracker or the author pmeyer@pingidentity.com directly See also the DISCLAIMER file in this directory.
+Any questions/issues should go to the Github issues tracker or discuss on the [Ping Identity developer communities] .
+See also the DISCLAIMER file in this directory.

+[Ping Identity developer communities]: https://community.pingidentity.com/collaborate